 I started my writing journey with rosemaryspixie.com and I loved flexing my writing muscles with reviews, recaps of Face Off and covering different genre based events.
-It was something I did to help me fight the boredom of unemployment and the perils of stress, but it soon lead me to writing for professors in faraway places, being published and becoming a programmer for one of the best genre film festivals in Toronto (if I do say so myself!), and a Rotten Tomatoes approved critic and a member of the African American Film Critic Association (AAFCA).
+It was something I did to help me fight the boredom of unemployment and the perils of stress, but it soon led me to writing for professors in faraway places, being published, becoming a programmer for one of the best genre film festivals in Toronto (if I do say so myself!), and a Rotten Tomatoes approved critic and a member of the African American Film Critic Association (AAFCA).

 Another issue that needs some attention is the lack of diversity in Hollywood.
 There are some disheartening stats regarding women and women of colour in film.
 If you want the cold, hard facts, The Hollywood Diversity Report is an important document created by researchers at the UCLA Ralph J. Bunche Center for African American Studies.
 Have a look at the full document available here.
 You can find Canadian equivalent complied by WIFT (Women in Film & Television Toronto) here.

 Things I’ve Written or Contributed To: